JayMc/achievement-unlocked/README.md

 Check the active state of each property and progress percentage
 ```
 a.checkAchievements() // computes each achievement property activity status
-a.getAchievements() // returns all achievements and their properties
+a.getAchievements() // returns all achievements with their properties and a progress percentage

 ```

 ## testing
+with mocha
 ```
 npm run test
 ```